jacentio/beam/README.md

 [![Build Status](https://travis-ci.org/jacentio/beam.svg?branch=master)](https://travis-ci.org/jacentio/beam)

-Beam is a (WIP) flexible Docker service discovery tool.
+Beam is a flexible Docker service discovery tool.
 It periodically polls the locally running Docker containers then submits that data to one or more backend registries.

-The current priority is an EtcD backend registry, although contributions are welcome for others.
+The only backend registry currently supported is EtcD, although contributions are welcome for others.

 ## Development Usage ##